dnordstrom/dnordstrom.github.io/content/notes/firefox-sidebar-width.md

 Pretty much every aspect of the UI can be changed.
 But how do you know what to change, and how?

 Searching the web is one way, but you'd be working blind.
-Instead inspect the styles on your own and play around with changes on-the-fly.
-First hit `Ctrl-Shift-I`, `F1`, and tick "Enable browser chrome and add-on debugging toolboxes" and "Enable remote debugging."
-Now open the "Browser Toolbox" with `Ctrl+Shift+Alt+I`.
+Instead inspect the structure and styles on your own and play around with changes on-the-fly.

+You'll need the full "Browser Toolbox" for this.
+Hit `Ctrl+Shift+I` for devtools, then `F1`.
+Tick "Enable browser chrome and add-on debugging toolboxes" and "Enable remote debugging."
+Open it with `Ctrl+Shift+Alt+I`.
 Enjoy!

 To also disable hundreds of hours of your life, check out [r/FirefoxCSS](https://reddit.com/r/FirefoxCSS) on Reddit.
 It's a treat.
 My own tweaks are less of a treat, but nonetheless available [on GitHub](https://github.com/dnordstrom/dotfiles/tree/main/config/firefox).